rinigus/pure-maps/.devcontainer/README.md

 ## Runtime Notes

-The runtime mounts are aimed at Linux desktop sessions with X11, D-Bus, PulseAudio, and `/dev/dri` available on the host.
-Wayland-only or sandboxed host setups may need additional local adjustments.
+The runtime mounts are aimed at Linux desktop sessions with X11, Wayland, D-Bus, PulseAudio, and `/dev/dri` available on the host.
+The images include the matching Qt Wayland plugin and the devcontainers default `QT_QPA_PLATFORM` to `wayland`.
+Use `QT_QPA_PLATFORM=xcb` to force X11/Xwayland when needed.

 The `--userns=keep-id` and `--security-opt=label:disable` run arguments are included for Podman-friendly host integration.
 Docker generally ignores user